FLASH SALE: For a limited time, get up to 16% OFF the Go Boston Pass! Follow the link for details.

 My Favorite Feature: Premium Boston Attractions

 Like the Go Cancun Pass, my favorite thing about the Go Boston Pass is that the 3, 5, and 7-day passes get you into a premium attraction, too.
 That means you can go whale watching, take the Boston Duck Tour, or get a ticket to a Boston Red Sox game or Blue Man Group show and not have to pay any extra.
 That alone will shave $40 to $58 per person off the cost of your Boston vacation.

-Plus, the card comes with extra discounts to help save you even more money on dining, shopping, and entertainment while you’re there.
+Plus, the pass comes with extra discounts to help save you even more money on dining, shopping, and entertainment while you’re there.

 What’s Included on the Go Boston Pass

 The Go Boston Pass provides entry to more than 40 of the city’s best attractions, including:

 - New England Aquarium – $31